 - Assign permissions to the role as needed, including the Use the site in maintenance mode permission.

-- Add the new role to the tester users it by editing their profile page.
+- Add the new role to the appropriate user accounts by editing their profile page.